 - Why use a CSS reset file?

-- Do the Codecademy HTML/CSS course (only the free stuff) for a healthy baseline understanding of HTML and CSS.
+- Do the Codecademy HTML course and the Codecademy CSS course (only the free stuff) for a healthy baseline understanding of HTML and CSS.
 It can be helpful to take notes or make flashcards to keep track of the most commonly used elements.

 - To fill in the gaps, read through the HTML Dog beginner HTML tutorial, the HTML Dog beginner CSS tutorial and the HTML Dog intermediate CSS tutorial.
 They should go relatively quickly since you’ve seen much of it before but you’ll find a fair bit of new information as well.